CAPTUR3D-tech/c3d-eng-challenge/README.md

 We've added a couple JSON files in this repository representing the cart items needing to be calculated, which you can use to test your system

+Your task is to write a an API that takes a JSON file as input, calculates the total cost of the cart items, and returns the JSON response as described above.
+We expect you use automated tests to validate your solution.

 ## Guidelines

 -   This is meant to be an assignment that you spend approximately 2 to 3 hours of dedicated, focused work.
 Do not feel like you need to overengineer the solution with dozens of hours.
-Be biased toward quality over quantity.
+We're looking for a solution that demonstrates your technical skills, design and how you approach problems.

 -   We're relatively flexible on the tech you choose to use - our engineering team is fluent in Ruby, Node/Typescript or Python which we use day to day (pretty sure we got some Rust in there as well).
 Feel free to tackle this problem in a way that demonstrates your expertise of an area -- or takes you out of your comfort zone.
 For example, if you build Web APIs by day and want to build a frontend to the problem or a completely different language instead, by all means go for it - learning is a core competency in our group.
 Let us know this context in your solution's documentation.